SAP-samples/btp-azure-opensap/README.md

 The registration of the accounts is part of the exercises, so you do not need to have any accounts beforehand.

+> **IMPORTANT: We recommend to perform all these setps in a Private-Window in your browser to make sure that you don't use your corporate or other already existing authentications.  **

 So in summary you will create the following accounts.